Signs of foxes in your garden

 If you fertilise your vegetable garden or plants with fertilisers that contain blood, fish or bonemeal, you may want to switch to plant-based ones.
 The scent of meat and blood can also attract foxes to your garden.

 Foxes are a vastly adaptable species and can make any city-dwelling into their home.
 So, what can you do about foxes in your garden?
 Some people do not see foxes as a nuisance and actually leave food out for them.
-But if you’re one of those people who find their presence inconvenient or troublesome, you will have to take actions.
+But if you’re one of those people who find their presence inconvenient or troublesome, you will have to take action.
 The more they get used to coming on your property and are undisturbed, the more confident they will become and the closer to your house they will get.

-Call a professional who will take care of the wild animal if you’re being tortured by its presence and actions, or noises.
+Book fox control service and a professional who will take care of the wild animal if you’re being tortured by its presence and actions, or noises.
 There are several rules and guidelines about dealing with foxes in urban areas, which every fox control specialist must follow.
 Such include humane shooting outside of an urban area and not releasing the wild animal in another area of the city.